CamIce2002/TheMrNewVegas.github.io/docs/3ddr/5-Gameplay/2-Ascension.md

 - Pickpocketing chances are also more reasonable, and pickpocketing grants more skill experience than in vanilla, making it actually viable.

 - Additionally, item value and rarity has been tweaked to make more sense for the game world.
 This includes a thorough rebalance of magic item costs so that you can't easily get rich by selling weak enchanted items found in dungeons.

+## Balanced NPC Level Caps

+Copy + Pasted/Edited From [Here](https://www.nexusmods.com/oblivionremastered/mods/182?tab=files)

+All NPC levels are capped to the equivalent level of the NPC when the player is level 30, with a few minor alterations to some NPCs.
+For example, Bandits have level offsets ranging from -4 to +0, so their maximum levels will range from 26 to 30.
+In general, NPC level caps range from 20-50.

+> Azani Blackheart is now the highest level NPC in the game, with a cap of 55 and offset of +25.
+This is fairly logical, as he's an end-game boss of the Fighter's Guild questline.

+## Simple Create Level Caps

+Copy + Pasted/Edited From [Here](https://www.nexusmods.com/oblivionremastered/mods/2499)

+This mod simply adds a maximum level cap for all creatures that scale indefinitely.
+The cap is set to the level that the creature would be when the player is level 25.
+This level was selected because loot scaling tops out around 20-25, so it makes sense that enemies don't continue to get harder if the reward for fighting them does not get any better.

+A large number of creatures in Oblivion increase in level with the player indefinitely.
+This is a problem as the player usually reaches maximum combat effectiveness around level 25-30 when main combat-related skills and attributes are maximised.
+Consequently, enemies become harder without the player getting any stronger.
+This mod fixes that.

+## Misc.
+Balances/NPC Changes

+- Daedra will now roam the Wilderness during the Oblivion Crisis.
+If you can go through their gate, why cant they come through and spread havoc more than 10 feet away?
+- Goblin Wars will now occur with more frequency/in a more interesting manner as the little guys fight over whatever useless smooth rock they have found.
+> Every 5 in-game days, a new Goblin War has a 20% chance to trigger rather than Goblin Wars being static events.
+- When a war event is triggered, one clan of Goblins may be found travelling anywhere throughout Cyrodill to reach their enemy's lair, causing havoc in their path.